Welcome, history cranks and fiends!

 • Behind the Essay (the story behind my print pieces)

-Back to dead dudes:2 I cover the famous and the forgotten (Coolidge was a smash here), tell overlooked stories, unpack the real origins of holidays, and expose how history still gets mangled.
+I cover the famous and the forgotten, tell overlooked stories, dismantle myths and unpack their origins, and expose how history still gets mangled.
 I’ll defend an underpaid interpreter, drag a lazy biographer, drop mini-biographies, and let things get weird…

-No dead people will be harmed in the making of this newsletter.
+No dead people have been harmed in the making of this newsletter.
+Well, not exactly.

 User's avatar